Should You Refine or Redesign?

 When the foundation of a website setup to work this way, that website becomes AGILE.
 It evolves fluidly, reacting to the needs of the industry, the market, the business, and especially its customers.
 Now the website has the potential to achieve peak performance.

 We understand deciding whether to refine or redesign your current website can be a difficult one to make.
 If you find yourself in this situation and would like to discuss each choice specific to your website, I’d be more than happy to chat and explain what we do here at The Refinery in more detail.
-Just fill out the short form HERE and I’ll be in touch shortly.
+Just fill out the short form on our contact page and I’ll be in touch shortly.